Network Sockets in C++

 A Simple Chat Application

-A sample chat application coming from:
+A sample chat application that used to be at:

 https://cppsecrets.com/users/9907115114105991111111084957575764103109971051084699111109/C00-server-client-chat-using-socket-programming.php